mdecourcy/go-surfline-api/README.md

 ## Overview

-The `surflineapi` Go package provides type definitions to work with the Surfline API.
-It includes type structures for various forecast data, including wave, wind, sunlight, tides, and more.
-Whether you're building a surf forecast app or analyzing surf data, this package will help streamline your integration with the Surfline API.
+The `surflineapi` Go package facilitates seamless interactions with the Surfline API, allowing developers to fetch various forecast data including wave, wind, sunlight, tides, weather, and nearby buoys' information.
+It's designed to simplify the process of integrating Surfline data into your Go applications.

 ## Features

-- **Comprehensive Type Definitions**: Covers all the expected responses from the Surfline API, making data parsing and usage a breeze.
-- **Clean & Organized**: Structs are organized based on their respective forecast data type to make it intuitive and easy to navigate.
-- **Flexibility**: With clearly defined types, it's easy to extend or modify the package based on unique requirements.
+- **Direct API Interactions**: Easily fetch data directly from Surfline with the provided methods.
+- **Built-in HTTP Client**: Inbuilt HTTP client to manage requests, with the ability to use your custom client if required.
+- **Strongly Typed Responses**: Enjoy type-safe responses for all the API interactions.
+- **Comprehensive Coverage**: Covering a vast range of forecasts from regions, spots, and buoy data.

 ## Installation

-Use `go get` to fetch the package:
+Fetch the package using `go get`:

 ```bash
 go get github.com/mdecourcy/go-surfline-api